nsrau/azure-docs.it-it/articles/application-gateway/application-gateway-configure-ssl-policy-powershell.md

 # Choose either custom policy or predefined policy and uncomment the one you want to use.

-# SSL Custom Policy
+# TLS Custom Policy
 # Set-AzApplicationGatewaySslPolicy -PolicyType Custom -MinProtocolVersion TLSv1_2 -CipherSuite "TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256", "TLS_RSA_WITH_AES_128_CBC_SHA256" -ApplicationGateway $AppGw

-# SSL Predefined Policy
+# TLS Predefined Policy
 # Set-AzApplicationGatewaySslPolicy -PolicyType Predefined -PolicyName "AppGwSslPolicy20170401S" -ApplicationGateway $AppGW

 # Update AppGW
-# The SSL policy options are not validated or updated on the Application Gateway until this cmdlet is executed.
+# The TLS policy options are not validated or updated on the Application Gateway until this cmdlet is executed.
 $SetGW = Set-AzApplicationGateway -ApplicationGateway $AppGW
 ```